khtarnas/Anticipating_Novelty/README.md

 on Nov.
 29: Created the foundation of the application with a working and connected front and backend.
 Started added style and other additions.
 Next step: just added the writing model.
 Create a way to add a new writing and to view it.
 AND/OR get hosting set up.

 # Set-up Instructions:

+The pre-reqs to running this are having [MongoDB](https://www.mongodb.com/docs/manual/installation/) and [NodeJS](https://nodejs.org/en/download/package-manager) installed.

 1. Clone the repo onto your local computer
 2. Run '''npm install''' in both the client and server folders to generate a node_modules folder in each based on their respective package.json files.
 3. Run '''npm run dev''' in server folder and leave running
-4. Run '''npm start''' in the client folder -- the link should automatically pop up, but if not, navigate [here](https://pages.github.com/).
+4. Run '''npm start''' in the client folder -- the link should automatically pop up, but if not, navigate [here](https://localhost:3000/).

 # Explanation: